 Message from the Division Chief

-During 2011, the Cardiovascular Division added several new faculty and continued efforts to develop a cohesive network of cardiac care in our region, leading to substantial growth in the number of patients we are able to serve.
-With the expansion of the group, we have also increased our Cardiovascular Disease training program to 12 fellows.
+Cardiovascular Services seeks to provide comprehensive cardiovascular care in our region through an integrated network.
 This robust clinical enterprise, with more than 36,000 ambulatory visits and over 2,000 hospitalized patients each year, supports a dynamic cardiovascular research and education program.

 Our faculty are highly valued, and regularly honored, for their teaching.
-In 2011, Dr. William Hopkins was honored for the fifth consecutive year by the medical students as Course Director of the Year, and the first-year course he directs, Cardiovascular, Respiratory, and Renal, was awarded Best Course also for the fifth consecutive year.
-Dr. Hopkins also received Clinical Teacher of the Year, and it was an honor for me to be selected by the fellows as Teacher of the Year for the third time.
+In 2013, Dr. William Hopkins was honored for the seventh consecutive year by the medical students as Course Director of the Year, and the first-year course he directs, Cardiovascular, Respiratory, and Renal, was awarded Best Course also for the seventh consecutive year.

 We are proud of our physicians, scientists, and staff who bring intellectual curiosity, scientific rigor, and fundamental concern to our patients, our students, our colleagues and the communities we serve.